fachat/XD2031/fwtests/relfiles/README.txt

 	reltest6.d-1581
 	reltest6.g-1001
 	reltest6.g-1581

+	relbug2-1541-69		The last data block is initialized wrongly by the 1541.
+The data crossing into this block is writting wrongly as well.
+	relbug2-1541-6b		When expanding the REL file, DOS manages to put the initial $ff for each record at the wrong position

 bug4)
 	reltest6.1-1571		(the P command for the "1234" data is not correctly executed due to Illegal T&S, so no extra data block,